dd-ix/website-content/content/text_blocks/peering.policy.en.md

 DD-IX provides a platform for exchanging network traffic, with peers responsible for:

 - their own routing and peering agreements with other peers
-- establish a optimal route selection and efficiently traffic routing
+- establishing a justified route selection and efficiently traffic routing
 - peering with the DD-IX route servers
-- security and integrity of their AS
+- security and integrity of their AS.

 DD-IX is operated with a lot of commitment for a continuous and trouble-free operation.
 However, as a non-commercial platform, no legal guarantee for service levels can be given.